 Always stand to the right of the saw unit when it is in operation.
-Chains that break can be thrown out through the sawdust outlet.
+A chains that breaks can be thrown out through the sawdust outlet.

 Keep the worksite free of tools, pieces of wood, sawdust and other items you can trip on.